UCRAerospaceSystems/CubeSat/README.md

 Add all files: `git add .`

-Commit your changes `git commit -m "your commit message here"`
+Commit your changes: `git commit -m "your commit message here"`

 Push to the repo: `git push origin master`